michaelpuzon/moback-js-sdk/Docs/src/Users.md

 Users
 =====
-User accounts lets users access their information ina secure manner.
+User accounts lets users access their information in a secure manner.
 For this, we provide a special class called Moback.usrMgr.

+Moback.usrMgr is a subclass of Moback.objMgr.
+This enables to use "get", "set", "save", "fetch", and all other methods and properties that Moback.objMgr provides.

 This class handles all the functionality needed for user account management.

 Properties